JPaschoal/MoviesAPI/README.md

 ## Description

-MoviesAPI is a .NET 8.0 project that provides a RESTful API for managing movies.
+MoviesAPI is a .NET 8.0 project that provides a API for managing movies.

 ## Installation